Skip to Content

 Who is liable for a truck accident?

 Liability in a truck accident case can take surprising turns.
 The truck driver who hit you might not be the only person liable for your damages.
-Due to the legal rule of respondeat superior, the trucking company that employed that truck driver could be liable as well.
-Furthermore, if the crash was caused in part by a cargo issue or a part defect, then a third-party cargo load crew or a truck part manufacturer could be liable, respectively.
+Due to the legal rule of respondeat superior, the trucking company that employed that truck driver could also be liable.
+Furthermore, if the crash was partly caused by a cargo issue or a part defect, then a third-party cargo load crew or a truck part manufacturer could be liable, respectively.

 What should you do after a truck accident?

 After a truck accident, you should call 911 and get emergency responders to the scene as soon as possible.
-Next, exchange contact and insurance information with everyone involved.
-Be sure to mark the trucking company that was paying the truck driver when the crash happened.
+Next, contact and insurance information should be exchanged with everyone involved.
+Be sure to mark the trucking company as paying the truck driver when the crash happens.
 Also, take photographs of the scene using your smartphone.
 Lastly, go to the doctor for a check-up the same day as the crash if you aren’t taken to the hospital in an ambulance.
 Many people make the mistake of thinking they are fine, only for their injuries to worsen shortly after.

 Do different laws apply to truck accidents?

 Yes, truck accidents can be regulated and handled through a different set of laws than a typical car accident.
-This is because the Federal Motor Carrier Safety Administration (FMCSA) has a specific set of rules that apply to commercial trucks and trucking companies.
-When these rules are violated by a truck driver or employer, determining liability can be different than normal, too.
+The Federal Motor Carrier Safety Administration (FMCSA) has specific rules for commercial trucks and trucking companies.
+When a truck driver or employer violates these rules, determining liability can be different than usual, too.

 How long do I have to file a truck accident claim?

-If you've been involved in a truck accident in Northern California, it's important to act quickly to ensure your legal rights are protected.
-Under California law, the statute of limitations for a personal injury claim related to a truck accident is generally two years from the date of the collision.
+If you've been involved in a truck accident in Northern California, you must act quickly to protect your legal rights; the statute of limitations for a personal injury claim related to a truck accident is generally two years from the collision date.
 However, it's always wise to consult with an attorney as soon as possible after an 18-wheeler accident.
-This will give you the best chance of gathering evidence, developing a strong case, and negotiating a fair settlement or pursuing a successful trial outcome.
+This will give you the best chance to gather evidence, develop a solid claim, negotiate a fair settlement, or pursue a successful trial outcome.

 Why Choose Law Offices of Larry S. Buckley?